• Skip to primary navigation

 Instructions

-• Strain the stock and keep the carrots and the chicken quarters.
+• Finish the soup: Strain the stock and keep the carrots and the chicken quarters.
 Remove the skin and the bones of the chicken and cut the meat into small pieces.
 Discard the bones and the rest of the vegetables and spices.
 Return the carrots and the meat back to the stock.
 Adjust the taste with salt and pepper.

-• When ready to serve bring the soup to a boil and cook the noodles in it according to the packet's instructions.
+• Add noodles: When ready to serve bring the soup to a boil and cook the noodles in it according to the packet's instructions.
 Serve immediately.
 You could cook the noodles separately and add them to the soup just before serving.

 Nutrition